India Gate

 About India Gate

-At the centre of New Delhi stands the 42 m high India Gate, an “Arc-de-Triomphe” like archway in the middle of a crossroad.
-Almost similar to its French counterpart, it commemorates the 70,000 Indian soldiers who lost their lives fighting for the British Army during the World War I. The memorial bears the names of more than 13,516 British and Indian soldiers killed in the Northwestern Frontier in the Afghan war of 1919.
+At the center of New Delhi stands the 42 m high India Gate, an “Arc-de-Triomphe” like archway in the middle of a crossroad.
+Almost similar to its French counterpart.
+It commemorates the 70,000 Indian soldiers who lost their lives fighting for the British Army during World War I. The memorial bears the names of more than 13,516 British and Indian soldiers.
+Who was killed in the Northwestern Frontier in the Afghan War of 1919.

 The India Gate is the national monument of India.
-Situated in the heart of New Delhi, the India Gate was designed by Sir Edwin Lutyens, inspired by the Arc de Triomphe in Paris.
-It was built in 1931.
-Originally known as the All India War Memorial, it is a prominent landmark in Delhi and commemorates the 90,000 soldiers of the Indian Army who lost their lives while fighting for the Indian Empire, or more correctly the British Raj, in World War I and the Third Anglo-Afghan War.
-It is composed of red and pale sandstone and granite.
+Sir Edwin Lutyens designed India Gate, situated in the heart of New Delhi.
+Inspired by the Arc de Triomphe in Paris, the structure was built in 1931.
+Originally known as the All India War Memorial.
+It is a prominent landmark in Delhi and commemorates the 90,000 soldiers of the Indian Army.
+Who lost their lives while fighting for the Indian Empire, or more correctly the British Raj, in World War I and the Third Anglo-Afghan War.
+Red and pale sandstone and granite compose it.

-Originally, a statue of George V of the United Kingdom stood under the now vacant canopy in front of the India Gate, but it was removed to Coronation Park together with other statues.
+Originally, a statue of George V of the United Kingdom stood under the now vacant canopy in front of the India Gate.
+They removed it to Coronation Park together with other statues.
 Following India’s independence, the India Gate became the site of the Indian Army’s Tomb of the Unknown Soldier, known as Amar Jawan Jyoti (“the flame of the immortal soldier”).

-Until the 1920s, the Old Delhi Railway Station served the entire city and the Agra-Delhi railway line cut right through what is today called Lutyens’ Delhi and the site earmarked for the hexagonal All-India War Memorial (India Gate), on Kingsway (Rajpath).
-Eventually the line was shifted to run along the Yamuna river and when that route opened in 1924 construction of the memorial site could begin.
-The New Delhi Railway Station was opened in 1926, ahead of the inauguration of the city in 1931.
+Until the 1920s, the Old Delhi Railway Station served the entire city and the Agra-Delhi railway line cut right through.
+What is today called Lutyens’ Delhi?
+The site is earmarked for the hexagonal All-India War Memorial (India Gate), on Kingsway (Rajpath).
+The government opened the New Delhi Railway Station in 1926, preceding the inauguration of the city in 1931.
+The government opened the New Delhi Railway Station in 1926, preceding the inauguration of the city in 1931.

-The lawns around Rajpath throng with people during the evening, when the India Gate is lit up.
+People throng the lawns around Rajpath during the evening when the India Gate is lit up.
 Ice cream and street food vendors come out during this time and it becomes a popular picnic venue for families.

 The India Gate hexagon complex with a diameter of about 625m covers approximately 306000m² in area.